steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 export B1=s3a://bucket-1
 export B2=s3a://bucket-2

-# needs an bucket config to match
+# needs a bucket config to match
 export B2AP=s3a://bucket-2-access-point

 ...etc